shaloo/docs.arcana/docs/quick-start/unity-quick-start.md

 * Integrate the app with the {{config.extra.arcana.gaming_sdk_name}}
 * Add code to onboard users and call Web3 wallet operations that require signing the blockchain transactions

-Developers can deploy one instance of the app (say, under active development) on the {{config.extra.arcana.company_name}} Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the {{config.extra.arcana.company_name}} Mainnet.
+Developers can deploy an app instance under active development on the {{config.extra.arcana.company_name}} Testnet.
+They can simultaneously deploy a tested and stable app instance on the {{config.extra.arcana.company_name}} Mainnet.
 See [[deploy-app|how to deploy your app on the {{config.extra.arcana.company_name}} Testnet / Mainnet]] for details.

 !!! caution "Testnet/Mainnet Configuration Settings"